JakubCiesko/boid-homework/README.md

-# Boid Simulation <br> *homework project for university course*
+# Boid Simulation
-playable boid simulation
+*playable boid simulation - homework project for university course*

 Welcome to the Boid Simulation project!
 This is a playable simulation of boids created using Python and Pyglet, developed as a project for a university programming course.
 The code is an early work in my programming journey and may need refactoring and fixing, but the game is fully functional and offers some fun.

 ## Features